Durant leads Brooklyn past Warriors in Golden State reunion - WHIZ News

+“My time here at Golden State was so much fun,” Durant said.
+“It was such a big learning experience, especially learning the game of basketball, a different philosophy.
+I’m going to take that with me for the rest of my life.”

-The NBA Finals MVP in both title runs, Durant missed his initial three shots before knocking down a 3-pointer at the 5:49 mark of the first quarter and finished 8 for 19 from the floor and 1 of 6 on 3s.
+The NBA Finals MVP during both title runs, Durant missed his initial three shots before making a 3-pointer at the 5:49 mark of the first quarter and finished 8 for 19 from the floor and 1 of 6 on 3s.

-Pal Stephen Curry didn’t have his best stroke either, going 10 of 17 for 27 points and 2 for 9 from deep as cold-shooting Golden State lost its third straight to the Nets and missed a chance at its first three-game winning streak all season.
+Pal Stephen Curry didn’t have his best stroke either, going 10 of 17 for 27 points and 2 for 9 from deep as cold-shooting Golden State lost its third straight to the Nets and missed a chance at its first three-game winning streak of the season.

-The Warriors saw ex-Houston nemesis James Harden in a Nets uniform for the first time, and he dished out 14 assists to go with 19 points, including five 3s, and eight rebounds.
-Kyrie Irving scored 23 points as Brooklyn snapped a seven-game losing streak on the Warriors’ home floor in its first visit to Chase Center.
+“This is something that is such a no-brainer.
+When Kevin came here and gave us three years of just incredible basketball the least we could do is welcome him back with open arms,” Warriors coach Steve Kerr said. “… A guy that gave everything to us for three years then left with a devastating injury.
+There should be a lot of love, he did so much for us.”

 The Nets had lost three of four but welcomed back Durant after he missed the past three games under COVID-19 quarantine protocols.